Its-Juice/hellasnoc/README.md

 ## 🔒 License & Usage

 This project (HellasNOC Website) is proprietary and experimental.
-© 2025 John Kapelakos.
+© 2025 HellasNOC.
 All rights reserved.
-No use, copying, modification, or distribution is permitted without explicit written permission from the author.
+No use, copying, modification, or distribution is permitted without explicit written permission from HellasNOC.

+This repository is provided for **experimental and educational purposes only**.
+It is **not intended for production or commercial use**.

 See the full [LICENSE](LICENSE) for details.